Quick Verdict

 The Stage-Based Selection Model

-Stage 2 — Automation Operator (3,000–15,000 tasks/month) Recommended: Evaluate Make seriously This is the transition zone where Zapier costs become material and Make’s efficiency advantage begins to compound.
-Most organizations in our research switched at this stage — the ones who waited longer spent significantly more before switching.
+Stage 2 Automation Operator (3,000–15,000 tasks/month) Recommended: Evaluate Make seriously This is the transition zone where Zapier costs become material and Make’s efficiency advantage begins to compound.
+The Forrester TEI data on Make’s ROI profile documented in the commissioned study linked in Section 2 is most relevant at this stage, where per-operation cost efficiency drives the financial case.6

 The 5-Phase System: From Manual to Automated